Ensuring Accuracy in Complex Analyses

 3. Omitted Vowels

-Arabic tends to not write out vowels, which must be added back to the of the name by a native speaker.
+In Arabic, vowels are typically not written out and must be added back to the name by a native speaker.
 As a result, the vowels that are chosen for the same name can be inconsistent from person to person.
 For example, the name O-m-r (عمر) could be Latinized Omar, Umar, or Omer.
 This decision is entirely subjective and there are even examples of different Latinization of surnames within the same family.

 4. Transliteration vs Translation

-Transliteration is the process of converting words like they are pronounced in the original source language into a familiar alphabet.
-Many people with Arabic names may choose to go by either the transliterated or translated version of their name, depending on preference.
+Transliteration is converting words as they are pronounced in the source language into a familiar alphabet.
+Depending on preference, many people with Arabic names may choose to go by either the transliterated or translated version of their name.
 For example, the name Nuh (نوح) may not be transliterated well due to English lacking the letter to capture the sound ح.
-A subject may choose to use a country-specific equivalent of their name instead and go by “Noah” instead.
+A subject may use a country-specific equivalent of their name instead and go by “Noah” instead.

 Enhancing the Integrity of Global Communications

-As global interactions become increasingly complex, the need for meticulous due diligence and background checks grows.
-Investigators stand as a critical asset in this process, ensuring that every piece of information is accurately conveyed and understood, thereby protecting against reputational risks, and facilitating successful international transactions.
-Their expertise not only transcends linguistic barriers but also ensures that the subtleties of language do not become obstacles to thorough, effective due diligence and background investigations.
+The need for meticulous due diligence and background checks grows as global interactions become increasingly complex.
+Investigators are critical in this process, ensuring that every piece of information is accurately conveyed and understood, protecting against reputational risks, and facilitating successful international transactions.
+Their expertise transcends linguistic barriers and ensures that the subtleties of language are straightforward and thorough, as well as adequate due diligence and background investigations.

-At Vcheck, we have linguistic experts with coverage that spans over 135 countries to ensure clients have the most precise and relevant information possible to make better business decisions.
+At Vcheck, we have linguistic experts covering over 135 countries to ensure clients have the most precise and relevant information possible to make better business decisions.